 My orthodontist, when enduring his regular eight weekly grilling of a thousand of my stupid questions, told me that there are two reasons why he doesn’t use Vivera.
 Firstly, they simply weren’t available here in Australia at the time of asking and very similar ones could be made more cheaply and easily here.
 (A pretty good reason, I’ll have to concede) Secondly, he says that once you order your Vivera retainers from Invisalign your case is seen as effectively closed.
 He often has patients who decide not to proceed with a refinement or final tweak and then, several months later, change their minds.
 Using Vivera would remove from him the option of ordering another refinement free of charge, as they would be treated as a new case, with a correspondingly large new bill.

-In my case, my orthodontist favours another alternative, an Essix retainer.
+In my case, my orthodontist favours another alternative for clear retainers, an Essix retainer.

 Whereas Invisalign feel that they fit very closely to the teeth, these feel larger and thicker in the mouth.
 However, that isn’t to say they aren’t comfortable.
 I would equate the putting in of my retainer each night as similar to putting on a pair of comfy old bed socks.
 Not the most attractive thing in the world, but comfortable and somehow comforting.
 Comforting too to know that these retainers can be made cheaply (well, relatively- this is orthodontics after all) and easily by any general dentist in a couple of days so losing them isn’t the issue that losing an Invisalign aligner might be.
 Also, they are doing a fantastic job of keeping my teeth exactly where they were when I completed my treatment, which has to be a good feature in a retainer.